 Generally speaking, my experience thus far is that whatever Oatly does, they do it well.
 To a certain extent, they have compliance-related reasons for increasing their focus on incident and crisis management, but my general feeling is that they are doing this because they really do want to improve as they navigate the challenges that come with growth.
 And this is in the company’s DNA, so to speak.”

-What is the background to your partnership with 4C Strategies?
+Hi Linda, what is the background to your partnership with 4C Strategies?

-“A lot has happened at Oatly in recent years.
-We’ve gone from a small company with just an office and factory in Landskrona, to a global company.
+Linda: “A lot has happened at Oatly in recent years.
+We’ve gone from being a small company with just an office and factory in Landskrona, to a global company.
 Our incident and crisis management plan was no longer adequate for a global, dynamic, constantly changing organisation.
 We needed a new model that could grow with us, and that could work throughout our organisation.
 I have worked with 4C Strategies before and felt that, with its solid track record, it was a good partner for us.”

 What do you expect to get out of the partnership with 4C Strategies?

 Linda: “Support in formulating our own incident and crisis management model that works for all parts of our organisation, and that continues to work despite constant change.
 4C also supports us with training and exercises across our regions, so that the model percolates down to all the relevant parts of the organisation.
 This will be a constantly evolving project for us.”